 - 1. Fully Protected Species: Fully protected species may not be taken or possessed at any time.
 Project activities described in the DEIR should be designed to completely avoid any fully protected species that have the potential to be present within or adjacent to the Project area.
 CDFW also recommends that the DEIR fully analyze potential adverse impacts to fully protected species due to habitat modification, loss of foraging habitat, and/or interruption of migratory and breeding behaviors.
 CDFW recommends that the Lead Agency include in the analysis how appropriate avoidance, minimization, and mitigation measures will reduce indirect impacts to fully protected species. - 2.
 Sensitive Plant Communities: CDFW considers sensitive plant communities to be imperiled habitats having both local and regional significance.
 Plant communities, alliances, and associations with a statewide ranking of S-1, S-2, S-3, and S-4 should be considered sensitive and declining at the local and regional level.
 These ranks can be obtained by querying the CNDDB and are included in The Manual of California Vegetation (Sawyer et al. 2009).
 The DEIR should include measures to fully avoid and otherwise protect sensitive plant communities from project-related direct and indirect impacts. - 3.
 California Species of Special Concern (CSSC): CSSC status applies to animals generally not listed under the federal Endangered Species Act or the CESA, but which nonetheless are declining at a rate that could result in listing, or historically occurred in low numbers and known threats to their persistence currently exist.
 CSSCs should be considered during the environmental review process.
-CSSC that have the potential or have been documented to occur within or adjacent to the project area, including, but not limited to: flat-tailed horned lizard and burrowing owl. - 4.
+CSSC that have the potential or have been documented to occur within or adjacent to the project area, including, but not limited to: burrowing owl (Athene cunicularia), yellow warbler (Setophaga petechia), Le Conte's thrasher (Toxostoma lecontei), yellow-breasted chat (Icteria virens), and mountain plover (Charadrius montanus) - 4.
 Mitigation: CDFW considers adverse project-related impacts to sensitive species and habitats to be significant to both local and regional ecosystems, and the DEIR should include mitigation measures for adverse project-related impacts to these resources.
 Mitigation measures should emphasize avoidance and reduction of project impacts.
 For unavoidable impacts, onsite habitat restoration and/or enhancement, and preservation should be evaluated and discussed in detail.
+Where habitat preservation is not available onsite, offsite land acquisition, management, and preservation should be evaluated and discussed in detail.